AI PharmCare

 What happens if you take too much Imodium?

-Taking too much Imodium AD can be very dangerous and even life-threatening.
-An overdose can cause severe constipation, serious heart rhythm problems (including QT prolongation and Torsades de Pointes), and central nervous system depression.
-If an overdose is suspected, seek immediate emergency medical attention.
+Taking too much Imodium AD can be very dangerous and potentially fatal.
+Overdosing can cause serious heart problems, including irregular heartbeats, severe constipation, drowsiness, and difficulty breathing.
+If you suspect an overdose, seek immediate emergency medical attention.

 Bottom Line

-Imodium AD is a safe and effective over-the-counter treatment for short-term diarrhea when used strictly according to the package directions.
-Never exceed the recommended dose, as misuse can lead to severe and potentially life-threatening side effects.
+Imodium AD is a safe and effective over-the-counter treatment for acute diarrhea when used strictly according to label directions.
+Always follow the recommended dosage and duration of use to avoid serious risks, and consult a healthcare professional if diarrhea persists or worsens.

 References